 The Effects of Lockdown

 The first and most obvious effect of the lockdown on mental health is the destruction of routine and schedule.
-For many people who live alone, especially, their only form of socialisation pre-Covid would have been through work or other activities outside of the home.
+For many people who live alone, especially, their only form of socialization pre-Covid would have been through work or other activities outside of the home.
 This stress becomes further compounded for those who are separated from close family members for possibly the first time in their lives.

 A high-profile example is Jessica Plummer.
-The former Eastenders star and I’m A Celebrity campmate and her daughter Noa had to self-isolate in a cottage near the filming set at Gwrych Castle in the two weeks leading up to the launch, and were parted again when the show went live.
+The former Eastenders star and I’m A Celebrity campmate and her daughter Noa had to self-isolate in a cottage near the filming set at Gwrych Castle in the two weeks leading up to the launch and were parted again when the show went live.

 This enforced separation of mother and daughter is not unique to Jessica.
-Many parents who work abroad need to stay away from their children for fear of potentially spreading Covid-19, and maintaining the mental health of both the children and adults involved is critical to foster a healthy environment.
+Many parents who work abroad need to stay away from their children for fear of potentially spreading Covid-19 and maintaining the mental health of both the children and adults involved is critical to foster a healthy environment.